adamzr2000/unitree-go1-digital-twin/digital-twin-service/camera-drivers/README.md

 docker ps
 ```

-In the output you should be able to see the `d435i-camera` container up and running.
+In the output you should be able to see the `astra-camera` container up and running.